ashiojin/suika_clone/README.md

 - [ ] Adjust game parameter/physics behavior
   - [ ] Spawned ball has too much impluse to bounce off the others.
   - [ ] Player should be able to get more higher y-position.
+  - [ ] The radius of the puppetter's shape-cast should be equal to the radius of the next ball.
+- [ ] Gamepad supports
 - [ ] Set config from program args.
 - [ ] Save config.
 - [ ] New game mode: ex) Mode where the objective is to flood a lot of balls.